 - In the first chariot were red horses [war]…

-- and in the second chariot black horses…go forth into the north country [famine]
+- and in the second chariot black horses… [famine]

-- And in the third chariot white horses…and the white go forth after them [promising deliverance]
+- And in the third chariot white horses…and the white go forth after them [disease]

 - and in the fourth chariot grisled and bay horses….the grisled go forth toward the south country…and sought to go that they might walk to and fro through the earth: and he said, Get you hence, walk to and fro through the earth.
-So they walked to and fro through the earth – [death from war starting in the south spreads throughout the world]
+So they walked to and fro through the earth – [death spreads throughout the world]

 These are the four spirits of the heavens, which go forth from standing before the LORD of all the earth.”